Should you have any questions whatsoever regarding our T&C’s please do not hesitate to contact us.

 In the event that one or more of the provisions of this Agreement is found to be unlawful, invalid or otherwise unenforceable, that / those provision(s) shall be deemed severed from the remainder of this Agreement.
 The remainder of this Agreement shall be valid and enforceable.

 17. Law and Jurisdiction

-These terms of business are governed by and shall be construed in accordance with the laws of the jurisdiction applicable to our head office Portland House, Belmont Business Park, Durham and you agree to submit to the exclusive jurisdiction of the Courts therein.
+These terms of business are governed by and shall be construed in accordance with the laws of the jurisdiction applicable to our head office (principal place of business) and you agree to submit to the exclusive jurisdiction of the Courts therein.

 18. Agreement to these Terms

 The Client shall agree to be bound by these Terms, by instructing or continuing to instruct us and upon condition that we accept or indicate or imply acceptance by commencing the Service.